Father Hennepin State Park: Cultural history

 Father Louis Hennepin, a Franciscan priest of the Recollet order, was dispatched to explore western New France in 1680.
 Hennepin is not thought to have been in the exact location of the park, but the park is named after him because he was the first to write extensively about the Mille Lacs area.
-He called the area Louisiana in honor of King Louis XIV of France.
+He called the area Louisiana in honor of King Louis XIV.
 In the spring of 1680 he and two companions encountered a group of Dakota Native Americans and were captured, about 15 mi from today's Father Hennepin State Park.
 Their release was negotiated eight months later by Daniel Greysolon, Sieur du Lhut.
 Throughout the experience, Father Hennepin kept a journal describing the lakes, rivers, landscapes, and the lifestyle of his hosts, the Mdewakanton Dakota.
 In 1683 his writings were published in the book Description de la Louisiane.

 Local advocates and Catholic groups were instrumental in getting the park established in the years before World War II.
 The Minnesota Legislature was reluctant to fund a new park, but when 129 acre of tax-forfeited land were acquired at little cost, Father Hennepin State Memorial Park was authorized in 1941.
 However a provision was inserted into the bill barring any state funds from supporting the park for the first five years.
 County and local funds only went so far, and the park remained largely undeveloped until 1953 when the Minnesota state park system instituted an entrance fee.